spiral/docs/components/views.md

 ],
 ```

-Let's try to alter HTTP 404 error page by creating view in 'application/views/spiral/http' directory.
-We are going to overwrite 'notFound' page.
-HttpDispacher will provide us "request" variable we can use in our view:
+Let's try to alter the HTTP 404 error page by creating a view in 'application/views/spiral/http' directory.
+We are going to overwrite the 'notFound' page.
+HttpDispacher will provide us a "request" variable we can use in our view:

 ```php
 Page not found: <?= $request->getUri() ?>